Chan-Li/SAS-model/README.md

 * [THE MNIST DATABASE of handwritten digits](http://yann.lecun.com/exdb/mnist/)
 * [The CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html)
 # Citation
 This code is the product of work carried out by the group of [PMI lab, Sun Yat-sen University](https://www.labxing.com/hphuang2018).
-If the code helps, consider giving us a shout-out in your publications:
+If the code helps, consider giving us a shout-out in your publications.